zwchang/house-prices-Lund-Sweden/README.md

 like K-means could divide Lund into several regions based on price per square meters which could be a very useful feature in model training.

-* Split data into train and test sets with a test size of 20%.
+* Split data into train and test sets.

 * Train different models e.g., multiple linear regression, random forest, etc. and evaluate performances.